 Dear Students, Parent(s)/Guardian(s):

-All safety protocols currently in place will continue when face-to-face learning resumes for elementary and secondary students.
-The LKDSB will continue to follow its regular practice of exercising high standards of cleanliness in its facilities.
+- The LKDSB will continue to follow its regular practice of exercising high standards of cleanliness in its facilities.

 Information regarding children's mental health